telefonicaid/iotagent-node-lib/README.md

 ### Agent Console

-A command line client to experiment with the library is packed with it.
-The command line client can be started using the following command:
+A command-line client to experiment with the library is packed with it.
+The command-line client can be started using the following command:

 ```console
 bin/agentConsole.js